Cimpress-MCP/gosecret/readme.md

 This repository provides the `gocrypt` package for encrypting and decrypting all or part of a `[]byte` using AES-256-GCM.  gocrypt was written to work with tools such as [git2consul](https://github.com/ryanbreen/git2consul), [fsconsul](https://github.com/ryanbreen/fsconsul), and [envconsul](https://github.com/hashicorp/envconsul), providing a mechanism for storing and moving secure secrets around the network and decrypting them on target systems via a previously installed key.

+For details on the algorithm, [the Wikipedia article on Galois/Counter Mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is helpful.

 ##### Documentation

 The full documentation is available on [godoc](http://godoc.org/github.com/ryanbreen/gocrypt).